Aquafina-water-bottle/jp-mining-note/docs/docs/building.md

 python3 make.py

 # installs the note from the ./build folder
-# WARNING: completely overrides current note that is installed
+# WARNING: completely overrides current note that is installed!
+# Please make a backup of your collection before doing this!
 python3 install.py --from-build --update
 ```